‘Moonlight’ Could Miss Out On Millions After Oscars Gaffe

 Moonlight’s slight struggles domestically are particularly heightened when compared to the amount that the likes of Hidden Figures and La La Land have grossed.
 Hidden Figures and La La Land, which were also nominated for the Best Picture accolade, grossed $152 million and $140 million respectively, amounts that Moonlight won’t be able to get anywhere near to.

-Deadline has predicted that Moonlight will probably end up with a gross of around $40 million by the time its theatrical release has come to an end.
+Deadline have predicted that Moonlight will probably end up with a gross of around $40 million by the time its theatrical release has come to an end.
 Moonlight has only just been released internationally, which means that it’s hard to estimate its appeal across Europe.

-Despite the predictions that it won’t be able to do so, A24 have expanded Moonlight’s release in the United States in an attempt to profit and capitalize from the Oscar bump in ticket sales.
+Despite the predictions that it won’t be able to do so, A24 have expanded Moonlight’s release in the United States in an attempt to profit and capitalise from the Oscar bump in ticket sales.
 This has seen its theatrical release expanded to 1,100 screens across the US.

-Following the Best Picture gaffe, which saw Wayne Beatty and Faye Dunaway given the Best Actress envelope rather than the one for Best Picture, PricewaterhouseCoopers, the company that were in charge of handing them out, issued an apology and confirmed that partner Brian Cullinan had taken full responsibility.
+Following the Best Picture gaffe, which saw Wayne Beatty and Faye Dunaway given the Best Actress envelope rather than the one for Best Picture, PricewaterhouseCoopers, the company that were in charge of handing them out, issued an apology, and confirmed that partner Brian Cullinan had taken full responsibility.

 Brian Cullinan and Martha Diaz have both been banned from ever working the Academy Awards again.